- How will I join NNPBC in 2022?

 - How do I login to the membership section of the website?

 To login to the members only pages, simply click the 'login' button located at the far right of the main menu bar or the 'Members' button on the far right of the site title bar.
 Login with your email address.
 If this is your first login, please sign in with the temporary password you were sent.
-Upon singing in you’ll be able to change the password.
+Upon signing in you’ll be able to change the password.

 - How can I get access to Perkopolis and all of the other perks?

 We're glad you asked.
 This is a great service that offers huge savings for anyone who joins.
 The savings are so great that your yearly NNPBC membership is paid just through using a few deals!
 That said, in order to access Perkopolis you must first join NNPBC.
 Once you have joined, please email firstname.lastname@example.org for your perks passcode and to learn more about the other perks.

 - Why does B.C. have a single nursing association when other provinces don't?